raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 The Pen programming language is a new parallel, concurrent, statically typed, functional programming language.
 And I'm excited to announce [its v0.4 release](https://github.com/pen-lang/pen/releases/tag/v0.4.0) here!

-I've been working on [the new functional programming language called Pen][pen] for almost a year.
-And recently, I released its new version with new syntax constructs, standard packages, [Rust](https://www.rust-lang.org/) FFI (Foreign Function Interface) and complementary tools like formatter and documentation generator.
+I've been working on the new programming language project for almost a year.
+And recently, we've released its new version with new syntax constructs, standard packages, [Rust](https://www.rust-lang.org/) FFI (Foreign Function Interface) and complementary tools like formatter and documentation generator.

 In this post, I would like to introduce the Pen programming language to new people, and describe the current status and new features included in the latest release.